calaldees/teachingWorkshops/teacherTraining/_recruitment.md

 * You work really hard and expertly with a team of developers to provide solutions for an organisation
 * Organisations run on money.
 Your metrics are based on your business worth
-* Sit in-front of a screen, all day, every day in a windowless air conditioned office, 9 till 5, until you are 68 years old with a total of 20 days holiday a year.
+* Sit in-front of a screen, all day, every day in a windowless air conditioned office, 9 till 5, until you are 68 years old with a total of 20 days holiday per year.
 * You will interact with the same handful of people every day (hope you like them)
-* Your grand accomplishment (could be) raising _ad revenue_ for your company
+* Your grand accomplishment (could be) raising _advert revenue_ for your company
 * You have to constantly upskill yourself in the latest tech as the required skills in industry move VERY quickly.
 Keep up or get off the horse.
-* You will be paid more than any other profession you could probably do, but with that comes expectation to _perform_
+* You will be paid more than most other professions you could probably do, but with that comes expectation to _perform_

 ...
 So Why Teach?
 -----------------

-When you are a teacher, who you are matters.
-You could be a great cog in a money making machine, you could be good brain typing at a keyboard.
+* You could be a great cog in a money making machine, you could be a good brain at a keyboard.
+* When you are a teacher, who you are matters.
+    * I don't just teach computing.
+How I conduct myself as role model has an impact on others.

 (Side note: in both professions: Your _passion_ can be manipulated and exploited)